-In 1968, the AAU Weightlifting Committee's control of powerlifting was threatened by Olympic hammer thrower, George Frenn-who'd begun competing in powerlifting when he asked for an AAU sanction to host an international powerlifting meet with sponsorship from California magazine magnate Joe Weider.
-Weider, like Hoffman, had also begun publicizing the new sport and hired Frenn to serve as his powerlifting editor for Muscle Builder in 1969.20 Hoffman and his weightlifting colleagues feared that Frenn, with support from Weider, might be trying to get permission from the AAU to start an independent powerlifting committee.21 Although the AAU turned down the request for the new organization, Frenn's continued interest in seeing the sport become autonomous served to galvanize Hoffman and his primary assistant, John Terpak, to request permission to set up powerlifting as an official sub-committee of the AAU Weightlifting Committee so they could maintain control of the growing sport.22
+In 1968, the AAU Weightlifting Committee's control of powerlifting was threatened by Olympic hammer thrower, George Frenn-who'd begun competing in powerliftingwhen he asked for an AAU sanction to host an international powerlifting meet with sponsorship from California magazine magnate Joe Weider.
+Weider, like Hoffman, had also begun publicizing the new sport and hired Frenn to serve as his powerlifting editor for Muscle Builder in 1969.20 Hoffman and his weightlifting colleagues feared that Frenn, with support from Weider, might be trying to get permission from the AAU to start an independent powerlifting committee.
+Although the AAU turned down the request for the new organization, Frenn's continued interest in seeing the sport become autonomous served to galvanize Hoffman and his primary assistant, John Terpak, to request permission to set up powerlifting as an official sub-committee of the AAU Weightlifting Committee so they could maintain control of the growing sport.

-Frenn and Weider did, finally, hold a meet in Los Angeles-nine Americans faced eight British lifters-on 19 September 1970.23 Although it was not declared such by any sanctioning body, the meet appears to have been the first international contest ever held in powerlifting.24 Over the next several years, Bob Crist, the weightlifting official put in charge of powerlifting, worked to hold off Frenn, Weider, and any other potential challengers to AAU authority by building a more meaningful powerlifting organization.
+Frenn and Weider did, finally, hold a meet in Los Angeles-nine Americans faced eight British lifters-on 19 September 1970.
+Although it was not declared such by any sanctioning body, the meet appears to have been the first international contest ever held in powerlifting.
+Over the next several years, Bob Crist, the weightlifting official put in charge of powerlifting, worked to hold off Frenn, Weider, and any other potential challengers to AAU authority by building a more meaningful powerlifting organization.
 Crist drew up minimal by-laws, set up regional chairmen, began keeping national records, and lobbied Hoffman to host an international meet.
 In 1971 Hoffman agreed, sponsoring a joint Mr. World Bodybuilding Contest and the World Powerlifting Championships at York.
 Although this first "world" meet was made up largely of Americans, international involvement continued to grow and in 1973, with the blessing of the AAU old-guard, the International Powerlifting Federation was formed.
-Bob Crist credits Hoffman for the rapid growth of the international scene: "it was he who bankrolled the IPF and really got powerlifting moving" in the 1970s."25 the 40 world records in men's powerlifting.27 That same year, in Birmingham, England, America won eight of the ten weight classes at the first world championships held outside the United States.28 By 1977, powerlifting even began to attract big-time TV contracts.29 However, the "gremlins of modern sport" as Terry Todd later called anabolic steroids, were preparing to throw an ethical monkey wrench into this smoothly-running machine.
+Bob Crist credits Hoffman for the rapid growth of the international scene: "it was he who bankrolled the IPF and really got moving" powerlifting 1970s."